diondirza/pokedex/README.md

 # Pokedex App

-Simple Pokedex built by using React, and bootstrap using CRA.
+Simple Pokedex built by using React, and bootstraped by using [create-react-app](https://github.com/facebookincubator/create-react-app).

 ### Development